carlcastanas/Web-Development-Roadmap/readme.md

 | 3-4  | Introduction to JavaScript                                | - Understand JavaScript fundamentals<br>- Build a simple interactive quiz |
 | 5-6  | DOM Manipulation and Events                               | - Practice modifying web pages using JavaScript<br>- Create a dynamic to-do list application |

-**Project Idea: Interactive Quiz Application**
-- Build a quiz app with multiple-choice questions.
+**Project Ideas:**
+1. Responsive Blog Website
-- Use JavaScript to handle user interactions and track scores.
+   - Use CSS grid and flexbox for responsive layout.
-- Dynamically generate questions and provide instant feedback.
+   - Write and display blog posts with featured images.

+2. To-Do List App
+   - Create an interactive to-do list using HTML, CSS, and JavaScript.
+   - Add features like task marking and deletion.

 ## Month 3